FenilJethwa/FenilsBookStore/README.txt

 Review SQL Server Object Explorer there were tables created in FenilsBookStore.
 Run the application it works successfully
 Update Readme.txt

 05:39 PM

+Added new class in FenilsBooks.Models and named it as Category.cs update the code and save.
+Added new migration via console name as"20221112225226_AddCategoryToDb.cs" Changed and update ApplicationDbContext.cs
+In console AddCategoryToDb have duplicate error "The name 'AddCategoryToDb' is used by an existing migration."
+Removed Migation and added once again and it confirmed new categories table via the SQL SOE Update my readme.txt and commit the changes